lnjzcsdjh/injzcsdjh/README.md

 ## Play

-Click the link below to play!
+Click the link to play!
 https://techagames.github.io/